Dog Licensing Information

 Before Licensing Your Dog

-A California-approved rabies vaccination of your dog is a prerequisite for licensing, and it's highly effective as an animal and public health measure.
-Rabies vaccinations are especially important in areas like ours where the potential threat of exposure to rabies from wildlife is a significant concern.
+A California-approved rabies vaccination of your dog and a valid Rabies Certificate is a prerequisite for licensing.
+Rabies vaccinations are highly effective as an animal and public health measure, and are especially important in areas like ours where the potential threat of exposure to rabies from wildlife is a significant concern.
 The primary rabies vaccination is good for one year.
 The second vaccination is given one year later.
 Subsequent (or booster) vaccinations are valid for three years.

 Dog licenses for unaltered dogs are charged at a higher rate.
 For a list of low-cost spay or neuter services in San Diego please visit sdhumane.org/alterations.